glung/react-native-as-an-android-lib/README.md

-# This is a spike.
+# This is a spike UNMAINTAINED

 ## Objective